sudharsangs/magnet-tv/README.md

-Experimenting with Webtorrent and SSE
+Experimenting with Webtorrent, SSE and React Native